-Alexander Technique lessons can help reduce excess strain and tension in activity, increase ease and awareness in movement, and improve posture.
+Alexander Technique lessons with Mark help increase ease and awareness in movement, reduce excess strain and tension in activity, and can help improve posture.
 Use the Alexander Technique to feel, look, and perform your best.

 ALEXANDER TECHNIQUE OVERVIEW

 Alexander Technique lessons teach you to recognize and change long-standing patterns of movement, posture, and reaction that cause unnecessary tension.